yewstack/yew/CONTRIBUTING.md

 * chromedriver - http://chromedriver.chromium.org/downloads
 * safaridriver - should be preinstalled on OSX

 Lastly, the fetch tests require a local httpbin server running on port `8000`.
-We recommend running with Docker:
+We recommend running this with Docker:

 ```bash
 docker run -p 8000:80 kennethreitz/httpbin